-Capital expenditure exceeded the original "approved limit" of £30.3M.
-This was mainly attributable to ambitious timescales being approved for capital projects in previous years, requiring the subsequent reprofiling of £18.852M from 2011-12, with a further £10.525M in to later years.
-As a result, it has been necessary to restate the approved limits during the year.
+Capital expenditure was less than the original "approved limit" of £30.535M.
+However, ambitious timescales being approved for capital projects in previous years, required the subsequent reprofiling of £7.373M from 2012-13 into 2013-14, with a further £2.217M into later years.
+As a result of further slippage in the approved programme for 2013/14, it will be necessary to restate the approved limits in financial year 2014/15.